 The Member repositories selector allows you to add repositories to the repository group as well as remove them.
 The Members column includes all the repositories that constitute the group.
 The Available column includes all the repositories and repository groups that can potentially be added to the group.

 Note that the order of the repositories listed in the Member section is important.
 When the repository manager searches for a component in a repository group, it will return the first match.
 To reorder a repository in this list, click and the drag the repositories and groups in the Members list or use the arrow buttons between the Available and Members list.
 These arrows can be used to add and remove repositories as well.

-The order of repositories or other groups in a group can be used to influence the effective metadata that will be retrieved by Maven or other tools from a repository group.
+The order of repositories or other groups in a group can be used to influence the effective metadata that will be retrieved from a repository group.
 It is recommended practice to place hosted repositories higher in the list than proxy repositories.
-For proxy repositories, the repository manager needs to check the remote repository which will incur more overhead than a hosted repository lookup.
+For proxy repositories, the repository manager may need to check the remote repository which will incur more overhead than a hosted repository lookup.